Dniel97/RedSea/readme.md

 Introduction
 ------------
 RedSea is a music downloader and tagger for the Tidal music streaming service.
 It is designed partially as a Tidal API example.
 This repository also hosts a wildly incomplete Python Tidal
 API implementation - it is contained in `redsea/tidal_api.py` and only requires `requests` to be installed.
-Note that you will you have to implement the Tidal lossless download hack yourself -- you can find this in `mediadownloader.py`.

 Requirements
 ------------